LDebatt/fx-xchange/README.md

 As the developer behind this project, I want to address a few important points:

 1. **WebSocket Implementation**:
-   The WebSocket connection has been developed, but the live data from the WebSocket service is not currently functional due to the connection being down or unresponsive.
-Once the connection is stable, real-time pricing updates will be available.
+   The WebSocket connection has been implemented as requested.
+However, the symbol update is not functional from the provider’s side, once the user changes symbol the live functionity is stoping.
+Despite multiple attempts to resolve the issue, real-time pricing updates remain unavailable due to the provider's service limitations.

 2. **Dropdown of Exchanges**:
    The instructions called for a dropdown to select different exchanges.
 Unfortunately, this couldn't be implemented as planned, since the **TraderMade API** does not provide data on available exchanges at this time.
 Without this data.